ujjwalt/guacamole/README.md

 PoniesCollection.by_aql('FILTER pony.name == @name', name: 'Rainbow Dash')
 ```

+**Note**: Please use only this form to pass parameters into a query.
+Using string interpolation will leave you vulnerable to AQL-injections.

-For more information please refer to the RDoc and the code.
+For more information about usage please refer to the RDoc and the code.

 ## Issues or Questions